Is your botulinum toxin real? How to spot fakes before it’s too late

 “Botulinum toxins should never be a gamble.
 It’s a medical treatment – not a discount beauty product.”

 Cheap toxin may cost less upfront, but the risk to your face, muscles, and long-term results is far more expensive.
-Choose clinics that treat safety as seriously as results.
+Ensuring the authenticity of your product is the single most important check to perform before your first treatment, so always prioritize clinics that treat safety as seriously as results.